mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics - Milo Galli.md

 The target visited again the site "www.birdtrader.co.uk" at 18:31 PM looking at different owls' breeds and visited also "www.amazon.com" for 10 additional minutes.
 Then she deleted some images that she had previously downloaded, not emptying the bin.

+Received a lot of emails from 18:33 with email title **"Owls for sale"** to which she responded.

 ## 1 / 28 /2017

 At 22:46 PM the target went online on "www.youtube.com" and searched for "How to take care of owls", then looking at videos: